 ICO and STO: financing through cryptocurrency

-Initial Coin Offering (ICO) and Security Token Offering (STO) are among the latest possibilities for corporate financing.
+Initial Coin Offerings (ICO) and Security Token Offerings (STO) are among the latest possibilities for corporate financing.
 Here, instead of securities, companies issue a new cryptocurrency that investors can buy – analogous to a classic IPO.
 Most of the projects financed are based on blockchain and other new technologies.
 Until recently, the coin and token market were detached from the stock market and its strict rules.

 However, this was precisely the problem: a lack of regulation caused the first ICO bubble to burst.
 Through stricter regulations, the security token should now offer investors more security and startups more sustainable chances of success.